Idealism vs. Realism

 Hi, I have a degree in Mathematics, with a minor in Combined Sciences (Physics, Chemistry, & Biology).
 I went to professional school, got a job immediately thereafter, and stuck with it until I retired early, saving my money and making investments along the way.
 Small businesses are the foundation of our nation’s economy, and the government should keep its hands out of businesses and the private sector.
 Government is not “God.”
 He alone has the authority to direct human affairs, and He alone is worthy to run things as He wishes.

 The human heart is evil, is deceitful above all things, and is beyond cure (Ecclesiastes 9:3; Jeremiah 17:9).
 Most persistent, hard-core criminals are incorrigible.
 It is the responsibility of government to protect its citizens against repeat law offenders by locking them up or, in some cases, ending their lives.
-God allows evil and iniquity in the world for a reason; but He provides capable, humble leaders to protect those who revere and venerate Him.
+God allows evil and iniquity in the world for a reason; but He provides capable, humble leaders to protect those who revere and venerate Him, if people are smart enough to vote these people into office.

 This Creation has a life span built into it, by God.
 The present universe and earth, inevitably, are going to decay and deteriorate, and we cannot change that.
 God created all things, and life is sacred to Him.
-He will not abandon us before we use up all the natural resources that he wisely and plentifully infused into the earth when He created it.
+He will not abandon us before we use up all the natural resources that He wisely and plentifully infused into the earth when He created it.
 Jesus will return before we have exhausted our energy supplies.
 It is foolish to “play God.”
-Only God is God, and no mortal person ever will attain the status of “godhood.”
+Only God is God, and no mortal person, society, or government ever will attain the status of “godhood.”

 It is important to note that not all community organizers are idealists, nor are mathematicians always realists.
 These vocations have been used merely for the purpose of illustration.
 Indeed, many community organizers not only have huge hearts but also have very real and practical solutions for the betterment of society at large.
 On the other hand, many mathematicians with huge intellects, and with gigantic egos to match, have no realistic solutions for the improvement or assistance of anyone outside of their own tiny spheres of existence.